China's Ming Yang says no plans to buy Vestas

-HONG KONG/COPENHAGEN China's Ming Yang Wind Power Group Ltd MY.N said on Tuesday it currently had no plans to acquire troubled Vestas (VWS.CO), the world's largest turbine maker, denying a report that it was in talks to buy its Danish rival for up to $2.5 billion.
+HONG KONG/COPENHAGEN China's Ming Yang Wind Power Group Ltd MY.N said on Tuesday it currently had no plans to acquire troubled Vestas (VWS.CO), the world's largest turbine maker, denying a report that it was in talks to buy its Danish rival for up to $2.5 billion (1.6 billion pounds).

 Vestas, often the subject of takeover speculation, has been hammered by a slump in demand for the wind energy industry, with government budget-cutting reducing support for renewable energy and financing for projects drying up.